AlexiaChen/awesome-stars/README.md

 - [facebookresearch/llama-recipes](https://github.com/facebookresearch/llama-recipes) – Examples and recipes for Llama 2 model
 - [camenduru/text-generation-webui-colab](https://github.com/camenduru/text-generation-webui-colab) – A colab gradio web UI for running Large Language Models
 - [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) – The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
-- [lyogavin/Anima](https://github.com/lyogavin/Anima) – 第一个开源的基于QLoRA的33B中文大语言模型First QLoRA based open source 33B Chinese LLM
+- [lyogavin/Anima](https://github.com/lyogavin/Anima) – 33B Chinese LLM, DPO QLORA, 100K context, AirLLM 70B inference with single 4GB GPU
 - [ChaoningZhang/MobileSAM](https://github.com/ChaoningZhang/MobileSAM) – This is the official code for MobileSAM project that makes SAM lightweight for mobile applications and beyond!
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) – Data-Centric FinGPT.
 Open-source for open finance!
 Revolutionize 🔥    We release the trained model on HuggingFace.
 - [GoogleCloudPlatform/generative-ai](https://github.com/GoogleCloudPlatform/generative-ai) – Sample code and notebooks for Generative AI on Google Cloud